-All investments, investment settlements and interest receivables are classified as noncurrent assets in the consolidated balance sheets regardless of maturity or liquidity.
+All investments, investment settlements, and interest receivables are classified as noncurrent assets in the consolidated balance sheets regardless of maturity or liquidity.
 In any given year, investments may need to be liquidated to support annual educational spending, but on a long-term basis, the Organization's investment and spending objectives are designed to support the educational programs in perpetuity.
 Refer to Schedules of Trust Spending and Schedule of Total Return for the relevant policies and historical information of the Organization.

 Investments in debt and equity securities with readily determinable market values are measured at fair value based on quoted market prices.
 Investments also include illiquid real assets, absolute return, and other investments that do not have a readily determinable fair value.
-These investments utilize a wide range of investment strategies and are reported at fair value based on the most current information provided by external investment managers and other industry standard methodologies.
+These investments utilize a wide range of investment strategies and are reported at fair value based on the most current information provided by external investment managers and other industry standard methodologies and, in some instances, may be limited to information for periods up to three months prior to the fiscal year end.
 Certain investments that do not have a readily determinable fair value estimate fair value using net asset value as a practical expedient.
 Investments in real estate are reported at the lower of cost or fair value.